CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Related Work

 \section{Related Work}

-The success of automated fingerprint identification systems~\cite{datta2001advances} has inspired researchers to study automated shoeprint matching.
+The success of automated fingerprint identification systems~\cite{datta2001advances} has inspired the study of automated shoeprint matching~\cite{wu2022crime, li2021shoeprint,wen2023shoeprint}.
 Current literature aims to extract features from crime-scene shoeprints and match them to a database of laboratory footwear impressions to identify the shoe make and model~\cite{rida2019forensic}.
-Holistic methods process the shoeprint image as a whole.
-Examples of this method use Hu’s moment~\cite{algarni2008novel}, Zernike moment~\cite{wei2014alignment}, and Gabor and Zernike features~\cite{kong2014novel}.
-In contrast, local methods extract discriminative features from local regions of the shoeprint, making them more adept at handling partial prints.
-For instance, \cite{kortylewski2015unsupervised} exploit Wavelet-Fourier transform features, \cite{alizadeh2017automatic} introduce a block sparse representation technique, and \cite{almaadeed2015partial} combine the Harris and the Hessian point of interest detectors with SIFT descriptors.
-Recent works \cite{zhang2017adapting, kong2019cross, ma2019shoe} propose using features from networks pretrained on ImageNet \cite{deng2009imagenet} for their generalizability.
+Holistic methods process the shoeprint image as a whole, e.g., reconstructing the shoeprint \cite{hassan2024deep}, and representing shoeprints using Hu’s moment~\cite{algarni2008novel}, Zernike moment~\cite{wei2014alignment}, and Gabor and Zernike features~\cite{kong2014novel}.
+In contrast, local methods extract discriminative features from local regions of the shoeprint~\cite{alizadeh2021automatic}, making them more adept at handling partial prints.
+For instance, \cite{kortylewski2015unsupervised} exploits Wavelet-Fourier transform features, \cite{alizadeh2017automatic} introduces a block sparse representation technique, and \cite{almaadeed2015partial} combines the Harris and the Hessian point of interest detectors with SIFT descriptors.
+Recent works \cite{zhang2017adapting, kong2019cross, ma2019shoe} use features from networks pretrained on ImageNet \cite{deng2009imagenet}.
 However, the lack of large-scale shoeprint datasets hampers their effectiveness.
-To address this, we propose creating a large-scale training dataset by leveraging tread images from online retailers and utilizing an off-the-shelf predictor \cite{shafique2022shoerinsics} to estimate their depth and print.
-This approach enables learning features from informative tread depth maps rather than shoeprints, ensuring good performance even with partially visible prints.
+To address this, we create a large-scale training dataset by leveraging tread images from online retailers and utilizing an off-the-shelf predictor \cite{shafique2022shoerinsics} to estimate their depth maps and prints.